mrmarganski/mkdoc/docs/laserengraver.md

 ## 4. Material Setup & Focusing
 This is the most important step for a clean result.

-1. Place your material flat on the bed.
+1. Place your material flat on the bed (12"x20" MAX BUILD SIZE).
 2. Use the **Focus Tool** to set the correct distance between the lens and the material.
-3. Manually move the laser head to the "Origin" (where you want the job to start).
+3. Manually move the laser head to the "Origin" (where you want the job to start **Typically Top Left Corner of Job**).

 ![Focusing Method](img/placeholder-focus.png){: style="max-width:400px; display:block; margin: 20px auto; border: 2px solid #333; border-radius: 12px;" }
 <p align="center">*Insert a photo of the focus tool in use here.*</p>